xymb-endcrystalme/RapidJarUploader/README.md

 ## Caveat
 RapidJarUploader doesn't support file removal.
 If you need to remove files just rm the directory on source and rsync with --delete.

-I personally don't need that feature.
-Patches are welcome.
+I personally don't need that feature, patches are welcome.